Mines of Laurion: Ancient economic influence through coins

 The mines of Laurion were an important source of metal during Ancient Greece and helped to fabricate many of the coins that were exchanged as money throughout the region.
 Within the mines, located on the southeast portion of Attica, there are large silver deposits that also contain an abundance of copper and lead.
-It is important to note that although the mines contained some of the highest silver deposits in Attica, the percentage of silver in the extracted ore is only 0.1%.
+Although the mines contained some of the highest silver deposits in Attica, the percentage of silver in the extracted ore is only 0.1%.
 The metal ore of the mines contain a specific isotopic ratio of lead within the silver, that is later turned into coins by the Greeks.
 Lead isotopic analysis can differentiate the origins of a particular metal structure from that of another.
 Although this does not mean that the origin of these coins can be definitively determined, it does mean that a set of two particular coins do or do not possess a common origin.

 Other mines in the Mediterranean, such as those on the islands of Siphnos and Thasos mentioned by Herodotus, have similar lead ratios but differ enough for archaeologists and physicists to pinpoint where the silver originates.
 This has been demonstrated by the Analytical Chemistry Division at the Institute for Materials Research National Bureau of Standards, located in Washington, D. C., where a group of archaeological chemists have used precise mass spectroscopy to determine the lead isotopic ratio of the silver ore located in the Laurion mines.
 This same analytical process was applied to the samples of smelted silver in the form of Ancient Greek coins from the classical period of Greece in Ancient Athens and surrounding cities.
 This showed that the Athenians minted their silver coins almost exclusively at the Laurion mines whereas the surrounding cities obtained their silver ore from where ever they could.
 These Athenian coins were highly sought after because of their origin in the Laurion Mines.
 The level of mineral purity within the extracted ore was incredibly rare throughout the ancient Greek world and Athens had exclusive access to it.
 Athens would then use their access to the Laurion mines to direct a majority of the silver to be made into coins that would be used to pay for the famous Athenian navy.
 This silver paid for the navy that would later award Athens victory over the Persians and would later given them influence over most of Greece.
 However, the mine's influence over Greece began to fade as its silver deposits ran dry sometime between 400 and 300 BCE.